mlenser/mark-05-05-2021/QUESTIONS.md

 Without extensive knowledge of the API and possible use cases it is hard to say definitively what could be improved.
 From my short time working with it, from a frontend developer perspective the following would be easier ways for me to handle the data:

 - Instead of passing the raw updated values the following would be better:
   - An array of prices to remove (instead of providing a price and size 0).
 This could easily be iterated over by finding values by the price listed and removing them.
+I extract a list and iterate over it in `getNewValues` inside `adjustValues.ts`.
   - An array of values to adjust with a `price` and `size` to update to.
 This could be iterated over to find the items by `price` and adjust the `size`.
   - An array of values to add.
-I could simply add these on without searching.
+Because I'm unsure if a value is new or changed I have to search through the values to see if they exist and then add the ones that don't.
+If this was available, I could simply add these on without searching.